“an imaginative and unique curriculum”

 • hold high academic expectations for the key skills of numeracy, literacy and the sciences in addition to cultural, musical, artistic skills (including design and technology)

-• support the child’s physical, emotional and spiritual development, equipping children for life
+• support the child’s physical, emotional and social development, equipping children for life

 • provide an arena where the child’s individuality is accepted and respected, enabling them to become fully integrated members of the community and broader society with a clear and strong sense of their strengths and areas for development